FireHawken/font-generator/README.md

 - Python 3 for running this tool
 - Microcontroller or device capable of running python with numpy package for using generated file

+## Installation
+1. Clone this repo or just download `font_generator.py` and `requirements.txt`
+1. Execute in terminal `pip install -r requirements.txt`

 ## Usage
+To run the tool, execute in terminal `python font_generator.py`

 ### GUI explanation
 ![Gui layout](img/layout.png "Gui layout")